apache/camel-website/content/blog/CdcWithCamelAndDebezium/index.md

 but there is no standard for it, so a change to the database implementation may require a rewrite of the corresponding plugin.
 This also means that every data source has its own procedure to enable access to its internal log.

-KafkaConnect single message transformations (SMTs) can be chained (sort of Unix pipeline) and extended with custom implementations, but they are actually designed for simple modifications.
-Long chains of SMTs are hard to maintain and reason about.
-Moreover, remember that tranformations are syncronous and applied at each message, so you can really slowdown the streaming pipeline with heavy processing or external service calls.
+Connectors configuration allows you to transform message payload by using single message transformations (SMTs), that can be chained (sort of Unix pipeline) and extended with custom implementations.
+They are actually designed for simple modifications and long chains of SMTs are hard to maintain and reason about.
+Moreover, remember that transformations are synchronous and applied on each message, so you can really slowdown the streaming pipeline with heavy processing or external service calls.

-In cases where you need to do heavy processing, split, enrich, aggregate records or call external services, you should use a stream processing layer between Connectors such as Kafka Streams or Camel.
+In cases where you need to do heavy processing, split, enrich, aggregate records or call external services, you should use a stream processing layer between Connectors such as Kafka Streams or plain Camel.
 Just remember that Kafka Streams creates internal topics and you are forced to put transformed data back into some Kafka topic (data duplication), while this is just an option using Camel.